Displayr/rhtmlTemplate/docs/how_the_code_works.md

 There are several relevant files:

-1. `theSrc/R/htmlwidget.r` : defines the R function signature and does some input formatting before invoking the HTML Widget
+1. `theSrc/R/htmlTemplate.r` : defines the R function signature and does some input formatting before invoking the HTML Widget
 1. `theSrc/scripts/rhtmlTemplate.coffee` : registers the `rhtmlWidget` with the HTMLWidget framework.
 This file is deliberately very light on details and just calls methods on the Template class
 1. `theSrc/scripts/Template.coffee` : defines a class that does all of the work creating the htmlwidget.
 1. `rHtmlStatefulWidget.coffee` : defines the `RhtmlStatefulWidget` class, which provides an interface for setting and getting state from a html widget.
 This class is meant to be extended by the main widget class using class inheritance.
 1. `rHtmlSvgWidget.coffee` : defines the `RhtmlSvgWidget` class, which provides scaffolding for modifying the outer DOM element and adding a SVG container to the outer DOM.
 This class is meant to be extended by the main widget class using class inheritance.

-## `theSrc/R/htmlwidget.r`
+## `theSrc/R/htmlTemplate.r`

 For a simple widget there is not much to be done in the R file.
 In the `rhtmlTemplate` example the R file parses the JSON string into an object, pulls out the width and height, and calls the `htmlwidgets::createWidget` function to begin the process of rendering the widget.
 In more complicated widgets, the R file may contain multiple functions that can be used to invoke the htmlwidget in different ways.
 The R functions can contain parsing logic so that the R functions have simple interfaces that mask the complexity of the underlying widget API from the user.

 ## `theSrc/R/rhtmlTemplate.coffee`

 The format of this file is pretty strict, not much can or should be changed here.
 I wanted to structure my complex widget code as a class to gain all of the benefits of OO programming.
 The htmlwidget interface was not ideally suited for this, so the rhtmlTemplate.coffee file provides a bridge between the class structure I have used in `Template.coffee` and `Pictograph.coffee` with the requirements of the `HTMLWidgets.widget` function signature.

+Seperating the widget code into a class also allows us to create widgets without the R interface, which is done by the [internal_www content](/theSrc/internal_www/content).

 This wrapper also handles any errors thrown when interacting the the Template class.
 If an error is thrown, the error will be rendered to the user using the `DisplayError` class, and the error will be "rethrown" so displayr can handle it.